Automatically Power Back on Servers After a Power Outage With a Raspberry Pi and Wake on Lan

 After a quick thought, I understood that a power outage occurred during the night (which wasn’t so obvious at first as the power was back when I woke up), causing my servers to go down.
 While my router automatically switched back on when the power came back, my servers didn’t.
 Indeed, without extra configuration, you physically need to press down the power button to power them on.

 During my reflexion about how to prevent that for the future, I obviously thought of buying a UPS to get a fault tolerance in case of short power outage or at least have the servers shutdown properly in case of long ones.
-But the low frequency of power cuts in my current place and the low impact of an eventual downtime of my services/infrastructure when those happen simply doesn’t worth the (high) cost.
+But the low frequency of power cuts in my current place and the low impact of an eventual downtime of my services / infrastructure when those happen isn’t worth the (high) cost.

-So I ended up thinking about a cheap, modular and easy solution to add a sort of power outage “tolerance” to my servers thanks to a simple Raspberry Pi that I’ll present to you through this article.
+So I ended up thinking about a cheap, modular and easy solution to add a sort of power outage “tolerance” to my servers thanks to a simple Raspberry Pi.

 The hardware

-I personally used a Raspberry Pi (3B+) that was sleeping in my drawer, but any model would do.
+I personally used a Raspberry Pi (3B+) that was sleeping in my drawer.

-There’s no specific requirements in terms of performance, as long as it is capable of running a simple Linux server you’re good.
+There’s no specific requirements in terms of performance, as long as it is capable of running a simple Linux server.

-Raspberry Pis are cheap, have a low power consumption and run Linux pretty well, hence why I recommend them.
-But if you have another hardware that respect the above prerequisites (automatic power on and runs Linux), that’s perfect!
+Raspberry Pis are cheap, have a low power consumption and run Linux pretty well, so they are a great fit for this, but any other hardware that matches the above requirements will do.

 The solution

-Indeed, thanks to the way Raspberry Pis are automatically powered on when power comes in, the Raspberry Pi will automatically power back on when the power is restored after a power outage, allowing it to check and power on my other physical servers in such cases.
+Indeed, thanks to the way Raspberry Pis are automatically powered on when power comes in, the Raspberry Pi will automatically power back on when the power is restored after a power outage, allowing it to check my other physical servers health / responsiveness, and power them back on if needed.

-But before creating the script on the Raspberry Pi, we have to make the monitored servers compatible with Wake On Lan so they can handle the related network packet sent by the script properly.
+But before writing such a script on the Raspberry Pi, we have to make the monitored servers compatible with Wake On Lan so they can properly handle the related network packet sent by the script.

 Enabling Wake On Lan support on the monitored servers

-If your hardware/motherboard is fairly recent, it should be compatible with Wake On Lan but you may have to enable the related parameter in your UEFI/BIOS settings.
+If your hardware / motherboard is fairly recent, it should be compatible with Wake On Lan but you may have to enable the associated parameter in your UEFI / BIOS settings.

 It is usually located under the “power management” or “network” section.

-If you can’t find such a parameter, it might be named differently or already enabled by default.
+If you can’t find such a parameter, it might be named differently or it may be already enabled by default.

 Check instructions from your motherboard vendor.